sidecus/authzyin/README.md

     const authorized = authorize('CanEnterBar', bar);
 ```
 More details can be found [here](https://github.com/sidecus/authzyin/tree/master/authzyin.js).
-The client library can be used as a standalone library without having to use the server part.
-To do this, just call ```initializeAuthZyinContext``` and provide your own AuthZyinContext object.
-In this case the client lib will use the provided object as the context and skipping loading from the api provided by the server library.
+**The client library can be used as a standalone library without having to use the server part**.
+To do this, just call ```initializeAuthZyinContext``` and provide your own ```AuthZyinContext``` object as the parameter.
+The client lib will then use the provided object as the context and skipping loading from server automatically.

 ## How to run locally
 ### VSCode with HMR